gaifeng8864/klipper-on-android/README_en.md

 Qualcomm processors have an MPD power consumption control scheme by default.
 By default, some CPU cores are turned off to control power consumption.
 The biggest problem caused by this is that in the debian , it will be found that the processor with 4 cores only recognizes 2 cores in most cases. kerneladiutor is a simple and easy-to-use Android kernel management software, used to adjust the frequency and performance of CPU and GPU.
-All CPU cores can be forcibly turned on to make full use of the performance of the phone.
+All CPU cores can be forcibly turned on to make full use of the performance of the phone.After actual testing, it was found that newer Android phones can be automatically recognized by Debian installed in LinuxDeploy for all CPU cores.
+Therefore, it is recommended not to install it initially, and install it later if necessary.

 ## 2. Install linuxdeploy ##